-Most of us are aware of the problems fats, oils and grease (FOG) can cause when washed down into sinks or other drains.
+Most of us are aware of the problems fats, oils, and grease (FOG) can cause when washed down into sinks or other drains.
 They can create significant clogging issues, causing sewer backups that are costly to repair and can create health concerns by attracting insects and vermin.

 According to Citizen’s Energy Group, the utility group servicing to about 800,000 people and thousands of businesses in the Indianapolis area, one of the major causes of FOG related sewer issues in the Indianapolis area is poor grease trap maintenance.
 To prevent further damage, and increasing sewer costs, Citizen’s is cracking down on those restaurants with improper grease trap maintenance.
 They are inspecting restaurants to ensure grease trap compliance.
-If a restaurant is found not to be compliant, they can be shut down due to a violation of health code until it is fixed.
+If a restaurant is found not to be compliant, they can be shut down due to a violation of the health code until it is fixed.

 Restaurants and other food preparation establishments must have grease traps installed in the waste line leading from plumbing fixtures to the sewer system - and those traps must be properly sized and maintained.
 While these sorts of regulations may seem like a hassle, they help protect your business and neighborhood from some very real and costly dangers.

-In addition to checking your grease traps and drainage, having service plan on paper can save you time and money.
+In addition to checking your grease traps and drainage, having a service plan on paper can save you time and money.
 When a Citizen’s inspector comes to check on your grease trap compliance, you can quickly show them you are actively maintaining your system.
 By having an up-to-date service plan available, the inspector can easily review and determine any areas of improvement or let you know if certain aspects need extra attention.

 When selecting a grease trap, you need to consider what is right for your business.
 For example, consider the amount of water and grease generated, potential freezing of outdoor systems, how the trap should be clean and how often grease must be removed, and whether the staff will clean the traps or if managers will hire professional service